Updated on December 12th, 2025 by Bob Ciura

 The wholesale unit purchases fuel products from refiners and sells those products to both its own and independently owned dealers.

-Sunoco reported its first quarter earnings results in May.
-The company reported that its revenues totaled $5.2 billion during the quarter, which was 6% less than the revenues that Sunoco generated during the previous year’s quarter.
+Sunoco reported its third quarter earnings results in November.
+The company reported that its revenues totaled $6.03 billion during the quarter, which was 5% more than the revenues that Sunoco generated during the previous year’s quarter.
 This was a better year-over-year performance compared to the previous quarter.

-Sunoco reported that its adjusted EBITDA was up 89% year over year, improving to $458 million during the quarter.
-Distributable cash flows totaled $310 million during the quarter, which equated to DCF of $2.28 per share, and covered the dividend easily.
-For 2025, Sunoco is forecasting EBITDA of $1.90 billion to $1.95 billion.
+Sunoco reported that its adjusted EBITDA was up 7% year over year, improving to $489 million during the quarter.
+Distributable cash flows totaled $326 million during the quarter, which was lower compared to the previous year’s quarter, and which equated to DCF of $2.38 per share, which covered the dividend easily.

 Click here to download our most recent Sure Analysis report on SUN (preview of page 1 of 3 shown below):